-Part of Episode XXXII: “What makes a City I: Cultural Palimpsests” with Jenna Ashton, Linda Brogan, Alistair Hudson & Florian Malzacher
+Part of Episode XXXII: “What Makes a City II: Cultural Palimpsests” with Jenna Ashton, Linda Brogan, Alistair Hudson & Florian Malzacher

 11 OCT 2025 – Contact, Manchester / UK